fat-fuzzy/rocks/apps/doc/src/assets/doc/blocks/Button.md

 For each [**Brightness** x **Contrast**], an **Element** has to have styling rules for each **State**, given every combination of [**Color** x **Variant**]

-<p class="feedback bare emoji:default"> The generation of  CSS color variables and button mixins is still a work in progress.
+<p class="feedback:prose bg:default:000 variant:bare emoji:wip"> The generation of  CSS color variables and button mixins is still a work in progress.
 More to come soon!</p>

 ## Resources